 The women's fashion feature most associated with the Civil War era is the hoop skirt, named for the structural support of wire hoops or whalebones called "crinolines," worn under the skirt to hold its shape.
-In a typical dress, the width of the skirt at its widest point (which was close to the floor) was about 50 to 70 percent of the woman's height.2 In formal gowns, such as those worn by First Lady Mary Lincoln (shown at right), the skirt was up to eighteen feet in circumference, using twenty-five yards of fabric.3 hoop skirts posed other challenges.
+In a typical dress, the width of the skirt at its widest point (which was close to the floor) was about 50 to 70 percent of the woman's height.
+In formal gowns, such as those worn by First Lady Mary Lincoln (shown at right), the skirt was up to eighteen feet in circumference, using twenty-five yards of fabric.

+Many women saw the crinoline as an improvement over the weight and cumbersomeness of wearing multiple petticoats-and there was less laundry, but hoop skirts posed other challenges.
 Sometimes the skirts tilted up on one side, exposing views of legs and undergarments, and they could catch on fire if women stood too close to fireplaces.
 The wide girth kept men at a distance and filled rooms and stage coaches quickly.
-New York omnibuses charged higher fares for women with hoops.4
+New York omnibuses charged higher fares for women with hoops.